 Click here to see how the Amazon S3 Buckets, Google Buckets, Microsoft Azure Blob Storage and External SFTP can be configured for self-serve connection management.

 You can also schedule the execution of Snowflake queries and Google BigQuery queries.
-The schedule options available are: Every 15 minutes, hourly, daily, weekly, and monthly.
+The schedule options available are: Every 5 minutes, every 15 minutes, hourly, daily, weekly, and monthly.

 Any queries created for either Snowflake or BigQuery from within Data Flows can only be used in those flows.
 Query Segments created from Segments and Lists page can be used in Data Flows as well.